Dream Street (Janet Jackson album): Commercial performance

 Dream Street sold 21,000 copies between 1991 and November 2006 according to Nielsen Soundscan, while its sales through the BMG Music Club stand at 44,000 as of 2003.
 The album peaked at 147 in the United States and failed to chart internationally.

-Dream Street is both the lowest charting studio album of Janet Jackson's career in the US, and her only studio album to not spawn any hits on the Billboard Hot 100 chart.
+Dream Street is both the lowest charting studio album of Janet Jackson's career in the US, and her only studio album to not have any songs appear on the Billboard Hot 100 chart.

 Track listing

 The song, called "Start Anew", was written for the album by Ralph McCarthy and Yuji Toriyama, but was not included on the track list.
 It was released as an off-album single in Japan on July 25, 1985, with the B-sides "Hold Back the Tears" (7") and an extended version (12").
 The song was later included on the Japanese edition of Control.